ozyurtf/cpu-scheduler/README.md

 **!Slides 29-35 are skipped!**

+## Comparing Different Scheduling Algorithms

+Comparison of the outputs of different scheduling algorithms can be seen in [here]([url](https://github.com/ozyurtf/scheduler/blob/main/COMPARISON.md))

 # Inter-Process Communication

 In computer, there are programs that basically consists a set of instructions that are written to handle specific tasks.